QuantumChemistrySchoolJapan-HFT/sqcc/README.md

 ## English

 ### Feature
-SQCC is a super simple quantum chemistry code written in Python3 (and Fortran90).
+SQCC is a super simple quantum chemistry code written in Python.
 It is developed for educational purposes.
 The main purpose of this code is to provide a simple, but general implementation of quantum chemistry methods that can be easily understood and modified by users.